Cro3SwI2mer/Building/README.md

-# configs
+# smth-useful
-Collection of my configs short-cut building files
+Collection of my configs, short-cut building files and everything that simplifies my development process.